 Are Eclectic Witches also Wiccan?

-One of the most significant difficulties for beginner Witches is identifying Wiccan philosophies because books often combine Witchcraft with Wiccan beliefs.
+One of the biggest difficulties for beginner Witches is identifying Wiccan philosophies because many books often combine Witchcraft with Wiccan beliefs.
 However, Eclectic Witches do not need to be Wiccan to practice Witchcraft.

 Wiccans follow the Rule of Three, which specifies that the energy or magic you release, either positive or negative, will return to you times three.
 They also follow the Wiccan rede “An ye harm none, do what ye will” and do not typically perform hexes or curses.
 Wiccans also can follow specific paths like Gardnerian, Alexandrian, and Dianic and have different degrees of initiation.